AnabelSMRuggiero/sbmltoodepy/README.md

 * inputFilePath: The file path of the SBML model.
 * jsonFilePath: An optional file path that if provided is where the function will create a json file containing all of the model elements.
 If not provided, a json file will not be created.
 * outputFilePath: An optional file path of where the python model implementation will be created.
 If not provided, the output path will be assumedtobe the same as the input, but with a .py extension.
-* className: The name of the class implementing the sbml model.
+* className: The name of the class defined by the file created by this function.

 This creates a new python file containing a class implementing the SBML model.